ferrety/lgs-gamepass/README.md

 ./CreateExe.ps1 Doom*Eter
 ```
   Create DOOMEternal.exe that can be  used launch Doom Eternal
-  The executable can then be used in LGS to detect if Doom Eternal is running
+  The executable can then be used to launch game pass Doom Eternal and and detect if Doom Eternal is running